Astrophotography

 The Ring Nebula, M57

-The Ring Nebula in Lyra, a shell of gas puffed off by a dying sun-like star and lit from within.
-2020
+The Ring Nebula in Lyra, a shell of gas puffed off by a dying sun-like star and lit from within. date uncertain

 Open star clusters